I started off the New Year realizing that I have TWO BIG PROBLEMS. Happy New Year to me, right? What could be wrong already, you ask? This:

 It’s then that I realized that my goal to live in our dream home did not necessarily mean I needed a 10,000 square foot mansion with a movie theater room and spa.
 But what I desperately wanted was our house, decluttered and decorated to create the peaceful sanctuary and fun playspace I dream of.
 Because I know myself, when my environment is decluttered, my mind is more at peace and I function better in my roles as mom, wife, and citizen.

-In 2018, I used my Powersheets to do some deep soul searching into my life purpose and what goals were most important to me.
+Since 2018, I have been using my Powersheets to do some deep soul searching into my life purpose and what goals were most important to me.
 Part of that prep work exercise was to do a life evaluation on different aspects of my life so I could be honest with myself, and see at a glance what areas I wanted to improve on.